-5.2018 As part of each valuation separate employer contribution rates are assessed by the actuary for each participating employer or group of employers.
+5.19 As part of each valuation separate employer contribution rates are assessed by the actuary for each participating employer or group of employers.
 The Administering Authority also monitors the position and may amend contributions between valuations as permitted by Regulations 64 and 64A.
-Further details of the Administering Authority's policy in relation to Regulation 64A areis set out in Appendix 2 Amending Employer Contributions between Valuations.
+Further details of the Administering Authority's policy in relation to Regulation 64A are set out in Appendix 2 Amending Employer Contributions between Valuations.

-5.2149 The Administering Authority operates two groups, or pools of employers for funding purposes: The Town and Parish Council Group (TPCG) and the Academies Group.
+5.20 The Administering Authority operates two groups, or pools of employers for funding purposes: The Town and Parish Council Group (TPCG) and the Academies Group.
 The funding principles as set out below apply equally to the groups, other than where this would not be consistent with the principles of pooling funding risks.
 Further details of how the groups operate are set out in section 6 below.

-5.2219 Employer contributions required to meet the cost of future accrual of benefits for members after the valuation date (the "primary contribution rate") are assessed based on each employer or group of employers' membership, funding target and appropriate funding methodology.
+5.21 Employer contributions required to meet the cost of future accrual of benefits for members after the valuation date (the "primary contribution rate") are assessed based on each employer or group of employers' membership, funding target and appropriate funding methodology.

-5.23 θ Consistent with the aim of enabling the primary rate of employers' contributions to be kept as nearly constant as possible, contributions are set by use of the Projected Unit valuation method for most employers.
+5.22 Consistent with the aim of enabling the primary rate of employers' contributions to be kept as nearly constant as possible, contributions are set by use of the Projected Unit valuation method for most employers.
 The Projected Unit method is used in the actuarial valuation to determine the cost of benefits accruing to the Fund for employers who continue to admit new members.
 This means that the future service contribution rate is derived as the cost of benefits accruing to employee members over the year following the valuation date expressed as a percentage of members' pensionable pay over that period.
 The future service rate will be stable if the profile of the membership (age, gender etc.) is stable.

-5.241 For employers who no longer admit new members, the Attained Age valuation method is normally used.
+5.23 For employers who no longer admit new members, the Attained Age valuation method is normally used.
 This means that the contribution rate is derived as the average cost of benefits accruing to members over the period until they die, leave the Fund or retire.
 This approach should lead to more stable employer contribution rates than adoption of the Projected Unit method for closed employers.

-5.252 Employer contributions may be reduced below Tthe primary rates may be reduced if the employer or group's notional share of the Fund (its assets compared to its funding target) is calculated to be in surplus.
-Alternatively, additional employer contributions may be required to rectify a shortfalldeficit of assets below the funding target.
-Assets are notionally allocated to employers via a process of unitisation as described in paragraph 5.41.-5.38.
-These past service ("secondary") contributions are assessed taking into account the following: 5.252.1-taking into account the experience and circumstances of each employer, following a general principle of no cross-subsidy, between the various employers (other than where pooling is specifically intended to share funding risksor groups of employers where employers are pooled) in the Fund, and
+5.24 Employer contributions may be reduced below the primary rates if the employer or group's notional share of the Fund (its assets compared to its funding target) is calculated to be in surplus.
+Alternatively, additional employer contributions may be required to rectify a deficit of assets below the funding target.
+Assets are notionally allocated to employers via a process of unitisation as described in paragraph 5.40.
+The past service ("secondary") contributions are assessed taking into account the following:

+• 5.24.1 the experience and circumstances of each employer, following a general principle of no cross-subsidy, between the various employers (other than where pooling is specifically intended to share funding risks) in the Fund, and